Pavement Assessment & Maintenance Program

 Pavement Condition Report

-Sebastian’s Pavement Condition Report was developed using industry standard inspection practices and was done so in a wholly objective fashion.
+Sebastian’s Pavement Condition Report was developed using industry standard inspection practices and was done so in an objective fashion.
 PMG is an engineering firm specializing only in roadway pavement inspection/evaluation and maintenance procedures.
 They do not provide pavement preservation, maintenance or repair services - which helps ensure their report is non-biased.

 Asphalt roadways begin to deteriorate the day after it was paved.
 Weather and traffic affect the wear and tear on roadway surfaces.
 Freshly paved roadways are expected to last 15 to 20 years before needing major repair or replacement.
 Best management practices tell us that if roads receive preventative maintenance, they will last longer without the need for more expensive repairs.